nedix/xhgui-container/README.md

 Web GUI for XHProf profiling reports.

-## Usage
+## Usage with the PHP stack

-This stack requires that you have a `compose.yml` for your PHP application's services.
+The stack requires that you have a `compose.yml` for your PHP application's services (such as nginx, php-fpm, database, redis, etc.).
-It will listen for requests on port `8081` and `8082`.
+The stack will publish ports on localhost for NGINX (port `8081`, proxy for XHProf) and XHGui (port `8082`).

 ### 1. Create the Compose manifest